|

 young soldiers who never returned after that fateful day.

-In 1994 as part of the plans for the 50th anniversary
+In 1994 as part of the plans for

-upon which the outcome of the Second World War depended.
+of this battle, upon which the outcome of the Second World War depended.

 In the Guest Lounge [and any tourist office you visit] you will